Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Numerical Simulations

-and sample complexity.
-Let $T_h(\ell)$ denote the samples required for level $h$ in simulation $\ell$, the average sample complexity is

-The algorithms utilize a common beamforming codebook with $H = 7$ levels ($128$ pointing angles at the finest resolution) as described in Section \ref{sec:problemsetup} with $M = 128$ antenna elements organized as a uniform linear array. \cmnt{Note that \ac{HBA} uses only the narrowest beamforming vectors.} We design the beamforming architecture to support as few as a single \ac{RF} chain in a \ac{HAD} configuration based on the design in \cite{alkhateeb2014channel}.
+For the initial alignment performance, algorithms utilize a common beamforming codebook with $H = 7$ levels ($128$ pointing angles at the finest resolution) organized by a binary tree graph with $M = 128$ antenna elements in a \ac{ULA}.
+We design the beamforming architecture to support as few as a single \ac{RF} chain in a \ac{HAD} configuration based on the design in \cite{alkhateeb2014channel}.
 The gain parameter is set as $g = 10^{.2}$ which corresponds to $2$~dB of gain per level with the increasingly narrow beams.
-Recall from \eqref{eq:estimateprobcorrect} that correctness also hinges on the condition that $\abs{i^* -\gamma(t)} \leq 1$, which requires the chosen beamforming vector to be a neighbor of $\mathbf{w}_{H,i^*}$, $\mathbf{w}_{H,i \pm 1}$.
 We fix $P_k = 1$ and assume no knowledge of the channel \ac{SNR}.
-We also do not use any knowledge of the channel fading factor, $\alpha(t)$ \eqref{eq:receivedsignal}, in our algorithms.
-Our results show that \ac{SSE} is robust to the time-varying $\alpha(t)$.
-The sequence $\mathbf{p}$ is chosen as decimal values $\mathbf{p}_{\textnormal{dec}} \in \set{0,3,4,7,8}$, identified in Section \ref{ssec:optimalstrategy} to be a good set of $\mathbf{p}$ to compare. \cmnt{We summarize the details of each selection of $\mathbf{p}$ in Table \ref{tab:pvals}.}
+We also do not use any knowledge of the channel fading factors, $\alpha_k(n)$ \eqref{eq:channelresponse}, in \ac{DBZ}.
+Our results show that \ac{DBZ} is robust to the time-varying $\alpha_k(n)$.
+The sequence $\mathbf{p}$ is chosen as decimal values $p_{\textnormal{dec}} \in \set{0,3,4,7,8}$, identified with the methodology in Section \ref{ssec:configuration} to be a good set of $\mathbf{p}$ to compare.
+We summarize the details of each selection of $\mathbf{p}$ in Table \ref{tab:pvals}.
+We use the convention ``\texttt{<algorithm>}$p_\textnormal{dec}$", i.e., \ac{DBZ}$7$, to indicate the algorithm and selection of pruning vector.